-Just off the coast of Sumbawa, Pulau Moyo (Moyo Island) is 350 square kilometres of paradise: lush rainforest, secluded waterfalls, outstanding coral reefs and arguably Indonesia’s most lavish private beach resort, the Amanwana.
+Just off the coast of Sumbawa, Pulau Moyo (Moyo Island) is 350 sq km (135 sq miles) of paradise: lush rainforest, secluded waterfalls, outstanding coral reefs and arguably Indonesia’s most lavish private beach resort, the Amanwana.

 Staff appear just that second before you look up to call them, with a glass of chilled white wine they had spotted you enjoying at sunset the night before.
 Leave your tent even for a second and the room is restored to its untouched glory.
 The team of chefs create beautiful dishes three times daily, each served seamlessly by the ever attentive waiting staff.
 Every member of the Amanwana team knows you by name from the moment your plane lands at the jetty and you set foot on the island.

 The resort really is different to anything else in Indonesia.
 The tents are large, with living, sleeping and dressing areas, twin vanities and even air-conditioning.
 The open-air spa has views across the bay and out to the Flores Sea.
 The private island location simply cannot be beaten.

 The whole island is a nature reserve; you can spot inquisitive monkeys and diverse birdlife as you trek through the rainforest in the morning, then scuba dive or snorkel in the warm clear waters with giant turtles and tropical fish in the afternoon.
 As night falls, watch the protected indigenous Rusa deer approach camp as you settle in for a private cinema on the beach under the stars.